How to Make a Drum Set: Latest Technologies 2023

 look for a workspace, and then spend time building the drum.
 We haven’t even talked about the tons of patience that a builder needs to have, especially if it’s his first time to make a drum set.

 Additionally, building your drums isn’t a cost-saving move especially when you take into consideration that there are specialized tools that you will have to invest in.

 Drum Building Methods

 The segmented drum is similar to a stave drum.
 Small, horizontal pieces of wood are glued together and clamped to create a fine shell.
-Like stave drum, a segmented drum is more costly to build.
-Aside from wood being more expensive than ply, it requires more special tools.
+Like a stave drum, a segmented drum is more costly to build.
+Aside from wood being more expensive than ply, it requires more specialized tools.

 Another drum building method is steam bent shells.
 These are made from a piece of wood.
 The wood is placed inside a special box to control moisture.
 Once the ideal moisture level is achieved, the wood is taken out of the box and wrapped around a mold.

 Lastly, a solid wood drum is very difficult to create.
 It is made from a tree trunk, hollowed out, and created into the shape of a drum.
 There’s no glue used in this type of drum.